awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-recommender-prerequisites.md

    Inference Recommender benchmarks models from popular model zoos\.
 Inference Recommender supports your model even if it is not already benchmarked\.

-   Use `ListModelMetaData` to get a response object that lists the domain, framework, task, and model name of standard machine learning models found in common model zoos\.
+   Use `ListModelMetaData` to get a response object that lists the domain, framework, task, and model name of machine learning models found in common model zoos\.

-   You use the domain, framework, task, and model name in later steps to both pull an inference Docker image and register your model with the model registry\.
+   You use the domain, framework, framework version, task, and model name in later steps to both select an inference Docker image and register your model with SageMaker Model Registry\.
 The following demonstrates how to list model metadata with SDK for Python \(Boto3\):

    ```
    import boto3